Emmanuelle Auriol

 Emmanuelle Auriol (born 5 December 1966 in Toulouse) is a French economist.
 She is chair of the Women in Economics (WinE) Committee.

 Career

-Auriol is an IDEI researcher, a member of the Toulouse School of Economics (TSE) and professor of economics at the University of Aix-Marseille (1996–1997) and Toulouse I (1998-).
+Auriol is an IDEI researcher, a member of the Toulouse School of Economics (TSE) of the Toulouse Capitole University.
+Initially, professor of economics at the University of Aix-Marseille (1996–1997), she then returned to the Toulouse Capitole University (1998-present), where she had defended her doctoral thesis "Réglementation du duopole naturel" (1992) under the supervision of Jean-Jacques Laffont.
 She is mainly devoted to the study of the regulation and organization theory, including industrial organization and the economics of development.

 Auriol is a fellow of the European Economic Association.
 She is also a regular contributor to Le Monde and the economic press.

 Political positions

-In 2015, as a solution to the problems posed by illegal immigration, Auriol proposed in Libération to "legalize economic immigration by selling visas to people who wish to work with us."
+In 2015, as a solution to the problems posed by the labor shortage in certain economic sectors, Auriol proposed in Libération to "legalize economic immigration by selling visas to people who wish to work with us."
 In 2021, she was the co-author of a government-sponsored report that described how France's growth has been hampered by its immigration policies.

 Ahead of the 2017 French presidential election, Auriol publicly endorsed Emmanuel Macron's candidacy.